wago-enterprise-education/cc100_vscode_programming_interface/README.md

-# VS Code for WAGO CC100 Web-IDE
+# VS Code Web-IDE and WAGO Programming Interface Webservice for WAGO CC100

 This Image contains Visual Studion Code as a webservice for the WAGO CC100 Compact Controller.
 It uses the wago_cc100_python module to easily access the inputs and outputs of the WAGO CC100.
 In addition, it provides the WAGO Programming Interface to control the inputs and outputs directly via a web interface.